 Choose What Type of Trek Suits You Best

-Before you even start packing bags and deciding which route to take, you will want to ask yourself some important questions about your capabilities.
+Before packing bags and deciding which route to take, you must ask important questions about your capabilities.
 A self-guided trek is the most common way of doing the Annapurna circuit, but you can choose a guiding company for added support and security.
-Decide on how much time you can spend trekking or if you need to split it up into two trips.
-And think about what sort of terrain combination you might enjoy most — lower trails, high elevation routes with snowcapped mountains around?
+Decide how much time you can spend trekking or if you need to split it into two trips.
+And think about what terrain combination you might enjoy most — lower trails, high elevation routes with snowcapped mountains around?
 It is necessary to be honest with yourself and rely on the experience and advice of the locals when making a decision.